araobp/sensor-network/README.md

 ![daisy_chain](./doc/daisy_chain.png)

+## Network architecture

+The network is composed of multiple blocks and one scheduler.

-## Interfaces among building blocks
+#### Interfaces among building blocks

 All the blocks developed in this project support [Plug&Play protocol](./doc/PROTOCOL.md) that runs on UART.